-The United States Department of the Interior (DOI), acting through the U.S. Fish and Wildlife Service (USFWS), the U.S. Department of Agriculture, acting through the U.S. Forest Service (USFS), and the State of Missouri, represented by Missouri Department of Natural Resources, collectively the Viburnum Trend Trustee Council (Trustees) initiated a natural resource damage assessment and restoration (NRDAR) process to determine and quantify injuries to natural resources and their services resulting from the releases of hazardous substances at and from facilities within the Viburnum Trend into the terrestrial and aquatic environment.
-As part of the NRDAR process, the Trustees must also identify and select restoration actions that will compensate for the injured resources and services and seek to recover compensation from the entity responsible for the injuries to natural resources and lost services.
+The United States Department of the Interior (DOI), acting through the U.S. Fish and Wildlife Service (USFWS), the U.S. Department of Agriculture, acting through the U.S. Forest Service (USFS), and the State of Missouri, represented by Missouri Department of Natural Resources, (collectively the Viburnum Trend Trustee Council (Trustees)) initiated a natural resource damage assessment and restoration (NRDAR) process to determine and quantify injuries to natural resources and their services resulting from the releases of hazardous substances at and from facilities within the Viburnum Trend (Trend) into the terrestrial and aquatic environment.
+As part of the NRDAR process, the Trustees must also identify and select restoration actions that will compensate for the injured resources and services and seek to recover compensation from the entities responsible for the injuries to natural resources and lost services.

-For decades, hazardous substances, including but not limited to lead (Pb), zinc (Zn), copper (Cu), and silver (Ag), have been and continue to be mined, milled, and smelted in the Trend.
-A number of natural resources, including surface water, sediments, fish, and migratory birds, have been exposed to and adversely affected by releases of hazardous substances from these activities into nearby soils, sediments, and surrounding waters, including tributaries of the Black, Meramec, and St. Francis Rivers.
-As a result, the Trustees undertook a NRDAR process for the Trend to determine injuries to natural resources and their services and identification of appropriate compensation for any injuries.
+For decades, hazardous substances, including but not limited to lead (Pb), zinc (Zn), copper (Cu), and silver (Ag), have been and continue to be mined, milled, and smelted at a number of facilities within the Trend.
+Natural resources, including surface water, sediments, fish, and migratory birds, have been exposed to and adversely affected by releases of hazardous substances from these facilities into nearby soils, sediments, and surrounding waters, including tributaries of the Black, Meramec, and St. Francis Rivers.
+As a result, the Trustees undertook a NRDAR process for the Trend to determine injuries to natural resources and associated lost services and identification of appropriate compensation.